risk-first/website/menagerie/Process-Risk.md

 ## Evolution Of Business Process

-Before we get to examining what constitues [Process Risks](Process-Risk), let's consider how processes _form_.
+Before we get to examining what constitutes [Process Risks](Process-Risk), let's consider how processes _form_.
 Specifically, we're going to look at [Business Process](https://en.wikipedia.org/wiki/Business_process):

 > "**Business Process** or **Business Method** is a collection of related, structured activities or tasks that in a specific sequence produces a service or product (serves a particular business goal) for a particular customer or customers." - [Business Process, _Wikipedia_](https://en.wikipedia.org/wiki/Business_process)

 Business Processes often arise in response to an unmet need within an organisation.
 And, as we said above, they are usually there to mitigate other risks.
-Let's look at an example lifecycle of how that can happen.
+Let's look at an example life-cycle of how that can happen.

 ![Step 0: Clients `C` need `A` to do their jobs](images/kite9/process-risk-0.png)